barnchri/uBooNE-NuMI-KDAR-From-Dump-Analysis/README.md

 # uBoone-NuMI-KDAR-From-Dump-Analysis
 This is the analysis code used for my now-defunct thesis measurement, the differential cross section of Kaon-Decay-At-Rest Muon Neutrinos from the NuMI Beam Dump with MicroBooNE.

-This analysis involves a pre-selection, reconstruction after preselection, a BDT, and data visualization while properly normalizing the data.
+This analysis involves a pre-selection, reconstruction after preselection, a BDT, and data visualization with data normalization.
 Each of the files fulfills the following purpose(s):

 UBXSec_module.cc - This file performs the pre-selection, removing events with binary selection requirements, while extracting quantities necessary for the proton length & direction reconstruction.